 Integrating Secure Firewall Management Center and Cisco Security Analytics and Logging (SaaS)

-If you require additional space to store Secure Firewall Threat Defense events, you can send threat defense events to the Stealthwatch Cloud for storage using Cisco Security Analytics and Logging (SaaS), and optionally make your threat defense event data available for security analytics using Stealthwatch Cloud.
-Depending on the license, you can view the events in Cisco Defense Orchestrator (CDO) or Stealthwatch.
+If you require additional space to store Secure Firewall Threat Defense events, you can send them to the Secure Cloud Analytics for storage using Cisco Security Analytics and Logging (SaaS), and optionally make your threat defense event data available for security analytics using Secure Cloud Analytics.
+Depending on the license, you can view the events in Security Cloud Control or Secure Cloud Analytics.

-This integration is specifically for threat defense devices managed by management center.
-This document does not apply to devices that are not running threat defense software, to devices managed by Secure Firewall device manager, or to non-threat defense devices managed by management center.
+This integration is specifically for threat defense devices that are managed by the management center.
+This document does not apply to devices that are not running threat defense software, devices managed by device manager, or non-threat defense devices managed by the management center.

 Comparison of Cisco Security Analytics and Logging Remote Event Storage Options

-Similar but different options for storing event data externally to your management center:
+Different options are available for storing event data externally to your management center:

 On Premises